yh1198015532/inet/tutorials/fingerprint/doc/changing_timer.rst

 As a simplistic example, we'll change how the ``removeNonInterferingTransmissionsTimer`` is scheduled in ``RadioMedium.cc``.
 The timer deletes transmissions that no longer cause any interference (e.g. they have already left the vicinity of network nodes).

-.. **TODO** what does it do and why it doesn't affect the model

-.. **V1** The timer deletes transmissions that have already left the vicinity of the network nodes and no longer cause any interference.

 We run the fingerprint tests and filter the events in the ``RadioMedium`` module:

 .. code-block:: fp

-  $ inet_fingerprinttest -a --fingerprint-events='"not name=~removeNonInterferingTransmissions"'
+  $ inet_fingerprinttest -m ChangingTimer -a --fingerprint-events='"not name=~removeNonInterferingTransmissions"'
   . -f omnetpp.ini -c Ethernet -r 0  ... : PASS
-  . -f omnetpp.ini -c Ospf -r 0  ... : PASS
   . -f omnetpp.ini -c Wifi -r 0  ... : FAILED

-  . -f omnetpp.ini -c WifiUdp10 -r 0  ... : FAILED
-  . -f omnetpp.ini -c EthernetUdp10 -r 0  ... : PASS
+**TODO** need only Wifi config ?

 The tests fail because the set of events used to calculate them changed.
 Since there was no change in the model, just in how the fingerprints are calculated, the .csv file can be updated with the new values:

 .. code-block:: fp

-   $ mv fingerprintshowcase.csv.UPDATED fingerprintshowcase.csv
+   $ mv baseline.csv.UPDATED baseline.csv

 Now, we change the timer: